-Film Series - Spring 2013 program
+French Film Series - Spring 2014 program

-The film series is free and open to the campus and San Diego communities.
+This film series is free and open to the campus and San Diego communities.

 All movies shown will be in French with English subtitles.